-Travel by motor coach to Sun Studio and Civil Rights Museum.
-Short walk to Rock n Soul Museum.
+Travel by motor coach to Sun Studio.
+Walking a couple of blocks to Rock n Soul.

 At the hotel.

-Lunch is on your own to enjoy what you like.
-Your Group Leader will be happy to provide suggestions and directions.
+Lunch will be on your own in downtown Memphis to enjoy what you like.
+Your group leader will be happy to offer suggestions and directions.

 Dinner will be at a local popular restaurant.
 The atmosphere is laid back, the live music is Jazz, blues, and standards, and the mouth-watering menu is a reflection of cultural interchange up and down the Mississippi with Cajun specialties, Memphis-style BBQ, and more.
 Your meal includes beverage choices of coffee, tea, water.